alialobidm/metamask-design-system/packages/design-system-react-native/src/components/AvatarIcon/README.md

 ## Accessibility

-Since `AvatarIcon` typically represents an icon-based avatar for tokens, accounts, or networks, it is important to ensure the component is usable by screen readers and assistive technologies.
+Since `AvatarIcon` typically represents an icon-based avatar, it is important to ensure the component is usable by screen readers and assistive technologies.
 The following `react-native` accessibility props can be passed:

 - **`accessibilityLabel`**: Use to describe the AvatarIcon.
 For example, "Sent"
 - **`accessibilityRole`**: